Sundarx/Headline-Generator_RNN/README.md

 # headline-generator_RNN
-Purpose: to train a model to predict words in a headline, and use that model to create headlines of various lengths.
+Purpose: to train a recurrent neural network to predict words in a headline, and use that RNN to create headlines of various lengths.